limpkin/mooltipass/source_code/src/USB/README.md

 0xBC: Set Mooltipass UID
 ------------------------
-From plugin/app: Set the Mooltipass UID, 16 + 6 bytes packet with the request key and the UID
+From plugin/app: Set the Mooltipass UID.
+Mooltipass Standard: 16 + 6 bytes packet with the request key and the UID.
+Mooltipass Mini: 16 + 6 + 2 bytes packet with the request key, UID, and last 2 bytes of AES key 2.

 From Mooltipass: 1 byte data packet, 0x00 indicates that the request wasn't performed, data otherwise